kurokobo/awx-on-k3s/README.md

 ### Install AWX Operator

-> [!WARNING]
+> [!NOTE]
-> If you are planning that creating backup of your AWX instance using AWX Operator by referring to [the backup guide](backup), AWX Operator 2.12.2 is not recommended due to [a known issue for backup](https://github.com/ansible/awx-operator/issues/1734).
-Use an older version of AWX Operator like [2.12.1](https://github.com/kurokobo/awx-on-k3s/tree/2.12.1) instead.
+> From AWX Operator 2.13.0, Default PostgreSQL version is bumped from 13 to 15.
+If you have a plan to upgrade existing AWX Operator and AWX, refer to [📝Tips: Upgrade AWX Operator and AWX](tips/upgrade-operator.md) to perform additional tasks to database migration.

 Clone this repository and change directory.